-Change to the new design is done according to the 2-(2)-2 rotation plan as each new panel is selected.
+According to a 2-(2)-2 rotation plan every quarter 25% of the households are participating in the survey for the first time.
+50% of the households were also interviewed in the preceding quarter and 50% were interviewed in the same quarter of the previous year (including 25% of the households interviewed in the previous quarter and also in the same quarter of the previous year).
 The 15 counties of Estonia and Tallinn are divided into four strata according to the population size (I - Tallinn, II - four bigger counties, III - ten smaller counties, IV - Hiiu County) and different inclusion probabilities are used in strata, the highest being for Hiiu County.